-Would you like to learn new skills and find out more about The Brecks?
+We gave people the chance to learn new skills and find out more about The Brecks!
 The Brecks’ heritage and landscape is a fantastic resource.
-Our projects aim to bring a wealth of knowledge, understanding and experience direct to you, so you can learn new skills and re-discover old hobbies.
+Our projects aimed to bring a wealth of knowledge, understanding and experience direct to everyone who lived there, so they can learn new skills and re-discover old hobbies.

 Click on the project titles below to find out more.